Javier Hernández-LichtlChief Academic Officer

 Jason Bell, MBAAssistant Vice President of Operations

-Jason Bell, MBA is Assistant Vice President of Operations for the Baptist Health Center for the Advancement of Learning with responsibility over the Office of Academic Affairs, Business Education, Pharmacy Education, administrative project management and system-wide Green & Sustainability initiatives.
+Jason Bell, MBA is Assistant Vice President of Operations for the Baptist Health Center for the Advancement of Learning with responsibility over the Office of Academic Affairs, Business Education, Pharmacy Education, administrative project management and system-wide Green & Sustainability initiatives and is the Program Director for the Healthcare Administration Fellowship program.

 Mr. Bell has held various leadership roles in the organization including directing the Medical Education, Physician Relations and Business Development departments and overseeing strategic projects such as the Baptist Health Multi- Generational Business Resource Group and the annual ZooRun5K & ZooKidsDash fundraiser.
 Mr. Bell currently directs the health system’s Sustainability efforts and is the inaugural chairman of the Florida Hospital Association’s Sustainability Collaborative.
 He is the recipient, personally and on behalf of Baptist Health, of distinguished awards from Sustainable Florida, Dream in Green and the U.S. Green Building Council.

 A graduate of the University of Florida, Mr.Bell holds degrees in Anthropology, Integrative Biology and Business Administration.
-He currently serves as an Adjunct Instructor for the FIU Honors Program where he teaches Human-Centric Skills for Success, a course focused on customer experience, communication skills and cultural competency.
+He currently serves as an Adjunct Instructor for the Florida International University Honors Program where he teaches Human-Centric Skills for Success, a course focused on customer experience, communication skills and cultural competency.